robertoranon/tokoro/README.md

 Each event is stored with its coordinates.
 A friend planning a trip to London for a week in July opens the web interface, sets a location and radius around the area they'll be staying, picks a date range, and instantly sees everything the group has curated there — concerts, club nights, pop-ups — sorted by date.
 No algorithm, no feed to scroll.

+You can checkout the public web interface of my tokoro DB instance [**here**](<[here](https://happenings-query.pages.dev/)>).

-Those same coordinates and timestamps are queryable through a simple API.
+Events are queryable through a simple API.
 Point it at a location, a radius, and a time interval, and you get back a list of events — ready to power a mobile app, a newsletter, a Telegram bot, or any other tool you want to build on top.

 **No accounts.** Identity is a local Ed25519 keypair — no registration, no email, no passwords.
 Every event is signed by its author and the backend verifies signatures before accepting writes.